Ewing Law Group, PC

 Sacramento CHILD Custody & Visitation Attorney

 If you have children with someone with whom you no longer share a relationship, you may be confronted with intimidating child custody and visitation issues.
 Regardless of your marital status, you retain certain parental rights when it comes to legal and physical custody of your children.
-To ensure they can successfully navigate a child custody case, every parent needs to understand how child custody works in California and recognize the value of working with experienced Sacramento child custody attorneys.
+To ensure they can successfully navigate a child custody case, every parent needs to understand how child custody works in California and recognize the value of working with experienced Sacramento attorneys.

-At the Ewing Law Group, PC, our team of expert attorneys knows that child custody and visitation are some of the most important issues facing parents while they pursue a divorce or separation.
+At the Ewing Law Group, PC, our team of expert Sacramento child custody attorneys knows that child custody and visitation are some of the most important issues facing parents while they pursue a divorce or separation.
 We can guide you through every step of this challenging situation, help you approach your child custody determination with greater confidence, and provide you with the legal expertise necessary to reach the best outcome for all parties involved.

 Learn more about child custody and visitation with the information below, then contact the Ewing Law Group, PC to discuss your case and discover your options.